YusefAN/leap-climsim-kaggle-5th/README.md

 ### Low-Res-Aqua-Mixed

-The lowres-aqua mixed models were trained and tuned to predict weighted raw outputs.
+The low-res-aqua-mixed models were trained and tuned to predict weighted raw outputs.
 Model files were uploaded to Kaggle and inference was made directly on the test.csv dataset.
 An example inference script can be found at [./inference/low-res-aqua-mixed](./inference/low-res-aqua-mixed).

 ### Low-Res-High-Res-Mixed